The Tel Moza Expedition Project is proud to be supported by:

 Dr. David Rafael Moulis

-It is our great pleasure and honor to work with partner universities.
-Our Partner Institutions include:
+It is our great pleasure and honor to collaborate with the universities, including:

 Malta, University of Malta: Dr. Dennis Mizzi